-With everything that is going on in America and around the world, it is not a surprise that more than five million people a week (according to the Christian Science Monitor) still watch The Andy Griffith Show.
+With everything that is going on in America and around the world, it is not a surprise that more than five million people a day still watch The Andy Griffith Show.
+According to MeTV, with countless television shows to watch the Andy Griffith Show was the 60th most watched TV show in 2016!
 How many times over the years have you pondered what it would have been like to live in Mayberry?
 Where problems would surface and be solved in a half hour.
 When things moved at a slower and kinder pace.
 America loves Mayberry.
 We love its innocence, and its charm.
 We love the '50s style storefronts, the drugstore soda fountain, the everybody-knows-your-name atmosphere.
+America love’s Mayberry!

 The resurge in the Andy Griffith Show’s popularity is primarily due to a group of dedicated Mayberry fans who worked to bring the show back into the spot light.
 This all started with Jim Clark.
 Jim founded the first rerun watchers club, wrote books, and worked tirelessly on his Mayberry passion.
 Then there were show promoters (Greg Brown, David Brown, Gary Wedemeyer, Tim McAbee, Joel Laird, and others) who took on the financial responsibility to create shows with the original cast members.
 Without these events, most fans would have never had the opportunity to meet their Mayberry heroes in person.
 It gave fans the chance to find out how special the cast members really were and to maybe get an autograph and a picture made with them.